Infant and Early Years Services (0 – 6)

 Infant and Early Years Mental Health Program provides knowledge and skills-based workshops and treatment groups for parents and caregivers on the basics of mental health, brain-development, self-care, and nurturing health attachment through everyday activities and play.

-For more information and upcoming workshops and treatment groups please see the Parent Capacity Building Section and the Children and Youth Groups.
-These and more groups are available in the Workshop Calendar.
+For more information and upcoming workshops and treatment groups please see the Caregiver Workshops Section.
+These and more workshops are available in the Events and Services Calendar.